JadinHeaston/Shapefile-Compressor/README.md

 Eventually, I may add an additional check for the specific shapefile extensions. - Although, I have been using C++ more often recently and the speed gains from using that may prove to be worth the effort of remaking this simple script.

-This script was created to automatically zip shapefiles into a single compressed folder.
+It will prompt for a folder to begin compressing and will immediately go to work.
+A completion dialog will appear when finished.
 It will compress all items with the same name (different extensions) into a single zip folder.
 It will NOT delete any of the original data.
-It will prompt for a folder to begin compressing and will immediately go to work.
-A completion dialog will appear when finished.

 Notes
   - XML files will act weird.
 The test data (and use case) this was created for meant that the file name for .xml files were "*.shp.xml"